 When can I introduce Spinach to my baby?

 You can introduce spinach to your baby from 10 months.
 You can also begin spinach earlier, but ten months is ideal for baby to digest spinach easily.
-When you start spinach, begin with a small amount of spinach puree or spinach soup at daytime.
+When you start spinach, start with a small amount of spinach puree or spinach soup in the daytime.
 If the baby shows an allergic reaction, discontinue feeding it and consult your baby’s doctor.

 Make sure the spinach is thoroughly washed, stems are removed and cleaned before preparing the baby food.
 Gradually you can start including other spinach recipes.
 Restrict spinach to your baby weekly twice or thrice as too much of it may not be suitable for babies.